It's party time on planet Earth with the annual celebration of the Sun -- also known as the Summer Solstice!

 For locations north of the equator, the solstice -- mid-summer -- on June 21 marks the longest day of sunlight during the year.
 From Russia to Scandinavia to the British Isles, this solar festival is celebrated with games, dancing, and bonfires, all to offer thanks to the Sun for its life-giving rays.

 The veil between worlds is also said to thin during such celestial turning points.
 Many practice divination or other magical acts.
 Shakespeare's play "A Midsummer Night's Dream" portrays the faerie realm spilling over into human affairs on this special night.
-Share a free sample 2015 Day-By-Day Forecast.
-Look forward to 2015 with this forecast as your road map.
-Get a free one-week preview now!
+Share a free sample The Goddess Within.
+Express your potential and desires from a woman's point of view.
+Learn about your personal power and how to express it!

 Why not host your own solar celebration this year?
 Traditionally, mid-summer begins the evening before the solstice, which is Friday, June 20 this year (the solstice is exact at 3:51 am PDT on June 21).
 Fire is the offering of choice for the Sun, as well as anything fun.
 Host a barbecue and play some games.